Denise Nickerson: Film and television

 Nickerson made appearances in the 1960s on such shows as The Doctors as Kate Harris, opposite Bill Bixby in an unsold television pilot called Rome Sweet Rome, and on The New Phil Silvers Show.
 Nickerson's big break came in 1968, when she joined the cast of ABC Daytime's Dark Shadows, appearing as recurring characters Amy Jennings, Nora Collins, and Amy Collins from 1968 to 1970.
 Upon leaving Dark Shadows, she appeared in the 1971 television movie The Neon Ceiling.
 That year, she appeared in her signature role as gum-chewing Violet Beauregarde in Willy Wonka & the Chocolate Factory, based on Roald Dahl's novel Charlie and the Chocolate Factory.

 From 1972 to 1973, Nickerson joined the cast of The Electric Company as Allison, a member of the Short Circus music group.
 Producers saw the potential in her fresh face and had her sing lead on several songs, including "The Sweet Sweet Sway".
 She guest-starred as Pamela Phillips, one of two dates Peter Brady (Christopher Knight) had on one night, in a final-season episode of The Brady Bunch titled "Two Petes in a Pod".
 She auditioned for the role of Regan MacNeil in The Exorcist, losing to Linda Blair.
 Also in 1974, Nickerson was Sophie Pennington, alongside Teddy Eccles, in the unsold television pilot If I Love You, Am I Trapped Forever?, based on M. E. Kerr's novel of the same name.

 Nickerson created the role of Liza Walton on the CBS Daytime soap opera, Search for Tomorrow.
 She remained with the series until producers decided to age the character and make her one of the show's romantic heroines.

 Later career

 In 1973, Nickerson starred in the TV movie The Man Who Could Talk to Kids, opposite Peter Boyle and Scott Jacoby.
 In 1975 she appeared in the satiric, beauty pageant inspired motion picture Smile, as Miss San Diego Shirley Tolstoy, also starring a young Melanie Griffith and Annette O'Toole.

 In 1978, Nickerson appeared in the film Zero to Sixty opposite Darren McGavin and Sylvia Miles, and the TV film Child of Glass.
+She uncredited in the film hit Grease starring John Travolta and Olivia Newton-John.